Luna Sea: 2016–2022: Luv, 30th Anniversary and Cross

-2022–present: 35th Anniversary
+2022–present: 35th Anniversary and Shinya's death

 Following Ryuichi's successful rehabilitation, Luna Sea resumed activities with two concerts at the Nippon Budokan titled Fukkatsusai -A New Voice- (復活祭 -A NEW VOICE-) on August 26 and 27, 2022.
 Gachi Sea, a cover band formed by comedians Kamaitachi, Hiroki Nunokawa of Tom Brown, and Shinya Takagi of Joyman, with the addition of Luna Sea's Shinya, performed during the encore of the first night.
 Two kurofuku gentei gigs took place on December 17 and 18 at Saitama Super Arena.
 Luna Sea played two nights at the Musashino Forest Sport Plaza on May 27 and 28, 2023, which marked the first time in about three years that the audience could cheer aloud, as it was previously not allowed due to COVID-19 guidelines.
 On May 29, the band held a short free live for 150 members of their fanclub at Meguro Rock-May-Kan.
 On November 29, Luna Sea released self-cover re-recordings of their albums Mother and Style via Avex Trax.
 From October 7 to December 31, they held a dual arena tour of 10 concerts at five venues where they alternated recreating the setlists of those two albums' tours, the 1995 Mother of Love, Mother of Hate tour and the 1996 Un Ending Style tour, respectively.

 Luna Sea held the largest nationwide tour of their career in 2024, to commemorate their 35th anniversary.
 Split into three episodes, the 41-date Era to Era tour saw the band continue to alternate setlists from their old tours, adding the 1992 Image or Real, 1993 Search for My Eden, 1998 Shining Brightly, and 2000 Brand New Chaos tours into the mix.
 Episode 1 took place between May 25 and July 14, Episode 2 between July 27 and September 1, while the final Episode 3 took place between September 14 and November 15 and included several kurofuku gentei gigs performed under the Lunacy name.
 Additionally, a Memorial Talk & Unplugged Session for members of their fanclub was held at Culttz Kawasaki in their home prefecture on May 29, 2024.
 On February 22, 2025, Luna Sea reunited with Glay for The Millennium Eve 2025 joint concert at the Tokyo Dome, 25 years after the original.
 The following day saw the band's 35th anniversary tour end with their first solo Tokyo Dome concert in 14 years, Lunatic Tokyo 2025.